International Organizations Clinic

 Legal Issues Concerning the IFC/MIGA Draft Approach to Remedy

-International organizations are increasing relying on digital data in their development and humanitarian operations.
+International organizations have integrated digital data in across a range of their practice areas.
 At the same time, they are encountering barriers to accessing necessary data.
-Commercial actors often invoke data protection laws as the reason behind their reluctance to share data with international organizations, while national laws restricting transfers of data beyond territorial jurisdictions sometimes means that data held by an organization’s field office cannot be accessed by the headquarters.
+Commercial actors often invoke intellectual property and data protection laws as the reason behind their reluctance to share data with international organizations, while national laws restricting transfers of data beyond territorial jurisdictions sometimes means that data held by an organization’s field office cannot be accessed by the headquarters.
 At the same time, international organizations are becoming acutely aware of risks associated with collecting and using data in certain contexts.

 The Clinic has been working with different international organizations on creating robust data governance policies as well as on exploring legal and infrastructural means for facilitating data sharing among international organizations.
 Students have also explored the extent to which international organizations can (and should) play a role in creating infrastructures and developing standards and regulatory frameworks to enable public-private data sharing.